-- A. Hardware to comply with 2010 ADA Standards, chapter 3 section 309.4 and Georgia Accessibility Code. - B. Mortise locksets to have all metal components. - C. Hardware finish to be US 32D Satin Stainless Steel or US 4 Brass for traditional jobs.
-Other finishes require prior approval.
-Renovation work to match existing building standard, except upgrade to ADA standards. - D. Cylinders for all locks to be equal to Best 1E74 X PAT as provided by lock hardware manufacturer.
+- A. Hardware to comply with 2010 ADA Standards, chapter 3 section 309.4 and Georgia Accessibility Code. - B. Mortise locksets to have all metal components.
+Sargent 8200 Series, Schlage L9000 Series, Dormakaba Best 45H Series, or approved equal.
+EPD required from manufacturer. - C. Hardware finish to be US 32D Satin Stainless Steel, US26D Stain Chrome or US 4 Brass for all new work.
+Renovation projects to match existing building standard, except upgrade to ADA standards.
+Other finish selections require approval. - D. Cylinders for all locks to be equal to Best 1E74 X PAT as provided by lock hardware manufacturer.
 Cylinders for office, classroom and laboratory doors must accept Best patented 7-pin cores, the standard established by the Georgia Tech Facilities Lock shop.
-Cylinders for custodial, data, mechanical and electrical rooms must accept Best standard cores. - E. Best Access Systems to develop the initial key schedule in coordination with the Georgia Tech Facilities Lock Shop and building occupant representative, and to give the final key schedule to the Georgia Tech Facilities Lock Shop. - F. Best Access Systems to cut keys, inscribe each key and permanent core with code of lock that identifies cylinder manufacturer's key symbol, and inscribe each key with sequential key number and the notation A "DO NOT DUPLICATE."
+Cylinders for custodial, data, mechanical and electrical rooms must accept Best standard cores.
+Owner to provide final cores. - E. Best Access Systems to develop the initial key schedule in coordination with the Georgia Tech Facilities Lock Shop and building occupant representative, and to give the final key schedule to the Georgia Tech Facilities Lock Shop. - F. Best Access Systems to cut keys, inscribe each key and permanent core with code of lock that identifies cylinder manufacturer's key symbol, and inscribe each key with sequential key number and the notation A "DO NOT DUPLICATE."
 Provide 3 keys per lock and turn over all keys, permanent cores, and permanent core control keys to the Georgia Tech Facilities Lock Shop. - G. For renovations, the Georgia Tech Facilities Lock Shop will install a maximum of five permanent cores.
-For more than five and for new construction, Best Access Systems will install the permanent cores. - H. Exit hardware to be equivalent to Von Duprin, series 99, Dorma series 9000 or Precision series 1100.
+For more than five and for new construction, Best Access Systems will install the permanent cores. - H. Exit hardware to be equivalent to Sargent 80 Series, Von Duprin, series 99, Precision Apex 2000 or approved equal.
 Surface mount rim set devices latching into center post mullion.
 Avoid surface or flush bolts on double doors.
-Renovation work to match manufacturer of existing building standard. - I. Center post mullion to be equivalent to Von Duprin with stabilizer.
-Where removable mullions are used, provide locks. - J. All entrance doors to have a continuous hinge with matching finish and color. - K. Door closers to be equivalent to LCN #4041, Ryobi # D-3550 or D-3551 or Dorma # 8900.
+Renovation work to match manufacturer of existing building standard.
+EPD required from manufacturer. - I. Center post mullion to be equivalent to Sargent, Von Duprin, Precision, or approved equal with stabilizer.
+Where removable mullions are used, provide locks.
+EPD required from manufacturer. - J. All entrance doors to have a continuous hinge with matching finish and color.
+EPD required from manufacturer of continuous hinges. - K. Door closers to be equivalent to LCN #4041, Norton 7500 series with Metal Cover, or approved equal. .
 Mount closers on the door, not on the frame.
 Aluminum entrance doors to be wide stile to receive the closer.
-Closers for wood doors must be through-bolted. - L. For doors required to be accessible to the disabled, provide power operators by LCN, Dor- O-Matic or Horton.
+Closers for wood doors must be throughbolted.
+EPD, HPD and Declare Label required from manufacturer. - L. For doors required to be accessible to the disabled, provide power operators by Norton 6000 Series, LCN 4600 Series, Dor- O-Matic or Horton, or approved equal.
+EOD and HPD required from manufacturer.
 Automatic and power-assisted doors to comply with 2010 ADA standards, chapter 4 section 404: - 1.
-Full-powered automatic doors to comply with ANSI/BHMA A156.10. - 2.
-Low-energy and power-assisted doors to comply with ANSI/BHMA A156.19 (1997 or 2002 editions). - M. Contractor is to save all loose hardware parts and return these to the Georgia Tech Facilities Lock Shop at project closeout.
+Full-powered automatic doors to comply with ANSI/BHMA A156.10.